Starter Sonny Gray know about Reds’ history and ballpark

 His father tried out for the Reds and failed to make the cut, but remained a huge fan.
 Gray attended his first major league game at Great American Ball Park, and he knows about the town’s affinity for a unique style of chili.

 The starter also knows that Great American is akin to Yankee Stadium, where he struggled mightily last season.
-Gray agreed to a trade from the Yankees anyway, along with a contract extension that could keep him in Cincinnati for the next four years.
+Gray agreed to a trade from the Yankees anyway, along with a $38 million, four-year contract adding $30.5 million in guaranteed money from 2020-22.

+The deal announced Monday includes a $12 million club option for 2023 that could increase the value to $50 million for five seasons and has additional performance bonuses for innings and escalators.

 “The relationships just felt right,” Gray said during a conference call Tuesday.